Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Invermay recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Invermay recorded approximately four residential properties granted approval annually over the past five financial years, totalling an estimated 24 homes.
-So far in FY-26, three approvals have been recorded.
-On average, 4.5 new residents arrived per year for each dwelling constructed between FY-21 and FY-25.
-This results in demand significantly exceeding new supply, typically leading to price growth and increased buyer competition.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Invermay has recorded approximately 4 residential properties granted approval annually over the past five financial years.
+This totals an estimated 24 homes.
+So far in FY-26, 3 approvals have been recorded.
+Based on an average of 4.5 new residents arriving per year per dwelling constructed between FY-21 and FY-25, demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.

-The average value of new homes being built is $334,000, aligning with regional trends.
-In the current financial year, there have been $75.0 million in commercial approvals, indicating high levels of local commercial activity.
-Compared to the Rest of Tas., Invermay records notably lower building activity, which is 69.0% below the regional average per person.
-This constrained new construction often reinforces demand and pricing for existing properties, although building activity has accelerated in recent years.
-The area's level is also under the national average, suggesting its established nature and potential planning limitations.
+New homes are being built at an average value of $334,000, slightly above the regional average, suggesting a focus on quality developments.
+Commercial approvals this financial year total $75.0 million, indicating high levels of local commercial activity.
+Relative to Rest of Tas., Invermay records markedly lower building activity, with 69.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing properties, though building activity has accelerated in recent years.
+This level is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.

-Recent development has been entirely comprised of standalone homes, preserving Invermay's low density nature and attracting space-seeking buyers.
-New construction favours detached housing more than current patterns suggest, indicating ongoing robust demand for family homes despite increasing density pressures.
-The estimated count of 414 people per dwelling approval reflects the area's quiet, low activity development environment.
-Population forecasts indicate Invermay will gain 263 residents by 2041.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Recent development has been entirely comprised of standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+New construction favours detached housing more than current patterns suggest (76.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
+The estimated count of 414 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Population forecasts indicate Invermay will gain 257 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development